 The Availability of a Support Network

-The fact that an offender has available to them a support network through family and friends is a relevant factor that a sentencing court can take into account on sentence.
+Whether an offender has a support network available to them through family and friends is a relevant factor that a sentencing court can take into account on sentence.
 It is particularly important when the court considers the accused person’s prospects of rehabilitation and the likelihood of them re-offending.

 The steps taken by an offender towards rehabilitation plays a significant part in sentencing.
 An offender’s willingness to reform and change is a matter which the court has to give weight to.
 This will also in turn be relevant on the sentencing court’s findings with respect to the offender’s prospects of rehabilitation and the likelihood of the person re-offending.